|Royal Inca : 7D

-During the mid-morning, we will begin our 4 ½ hour boat ride to the Tambopata Research Center.
-Around one and half hours into our boat journey, as we cross the confluence with the Malinowski River, we will leave the final traces of human habitation behind.
+During the mid-morning, we will begin our 4 ½ hour boat ride to the Tambopata Research Center; we will leave the final traces of human habitation behind.
 Within the 700,000-hectare uninhabited nucleus of the reserve, sightings of capybara, caiman, geese, macaws and other large species will become more frequent.

 Overnight stay at Tambopata Research Center

 At dawn, we will visit the fascinating macaw clay lick.
 On most clear mornings throughout the year dozens of large macaws and hundreds of parrots congregate on this high riverbank in a raucous and colorful spectacle.
 The best sightings are made at dawn when the lick is most active.
 This gathering of birds inspired the National Geographic Society to honor it with a cover story.
 Discretely located around fifty meters from the cliff is a place from where we can observe green-winged, scarlet and blue-and-gold macaws and several other species of smaller parrots, as they descend to ingest clay.